umer936/umer936.com/cakefest-2025/Notes.md

 <!-- Change slide -->

-Now imagine these are like Pokemon cards, each with it's own evolution path.
+Now imagine these are like Pokemon cards, each with it's own evolution path and you can choose what works for you and always change later.

 In terms of logging, like everything, there's a spectrum.
 Obviously, increasing the capabilities increases what you're able to do, but its important to think back on what you actually need.
 If you have 10 users, you don't need the same things as what an app with 1M users needs.

-You're probably familiar to these but it's just the logs.
+You're probably familiar to these but it's just the logs that go in the logs folder, aptly named.
 This is just the logs from the tutorial yesterday.
 But man, that's not fun.
 We have no context of who did what and we also have a hard time finding where to actually change my code to make that not happen!

 <!-- Search for BookingsController -->

 Yeah that's no fun.
 Fortunately Mark Scherer has a plugin that compiles these to a database called DatabaseLog.
 What's good about this is that it compiles the logs to a database, combining errors of the same type together.
 Much much better.

 But maybe we don't want a plugin and would rather just do something simple on the server to compile all the logs together, which introduces centralizing it.
 LogHappens does that.
-It already had a CakePHP 4 log parser so I just added the CakePHP 5 version and it mostly worked.
+It already had a CakePHP 4 log parser so I just added the CakePHP 5 version and it worked.
 It highlights where your error is and can delete all of a type, stuff like that.

 Many teams may find these sufficient at this point.
 You have logs and you see how to fix them to make them not happen anymore.